RV AC Capacitor Failure Symptoms in Orlando, FL

 Top causes

-1. Thermal stress on capacitor (high).
-High temperatures can cause capacitors to fail, leading to compressor start issues.
+1. Failed start capacitor (high).
+Capacitors can fail due to heat stress, leading to compressor start issues.

-2. Voltage drops under load (medium).
-Frequent voltage drops in crowded parks can stress the capacitor, causing premature failure.
+2. Voltage drop under load (medium).
+Frequent voltage drops in high-occupancy parks can cause capacitors to underperform.

-3. Poor connections (low).
-Corroded or loose connections can mimic capacitor failure symptoms, leading to intermittent operation.
+3. Poor electrical connections (low).
+Corroded or loose connections can mimic capacitor failure symptoms.

 Repair matrix